dparedesi/download-latest-news/README.md

-# Stock News Fetcher
+# News Article Aggregator

-This Python script fetches the latest news articles for specified stock symbols using the Alpha Vantage API.
-It saves individual news files for each symbol and creates a consolidated news file containing all the fetched news.
+This project consists of two Python scripts that fetch and aggregate news articles from different sources: NewsAPI and Alpha Vantage.
+Both scripts use a common configuration file and output structure.

 ## Features

+- Fetch news articles from NewsAPI or Alpha Vantage
-- Fetches news for multiple stock symbols
+- Process multiple queries or stock symbols
-- Retrieves article content from news URLs
+- Retrieve full article content when possible
-- Implements error handling and logging
+- Implement error handling and logging
-- Creates individual news files for each symbol
+- Create individual news files for each query/symbol
-- Generates a consolidated news file
+- Generate a consolidated news file
 - Configurable through a config file

 ## Requirements